-so if you know that you're looking for a recipe for a specific type of vegetable you're going to find all those recipes in one place so vegetables this one this is my number one recommendation if you're looking for vegetables.
+so if you know that you're looking for a recipe for a specific type of vegetable you're going to find all those recipes in one place so vegetables this one is my number one recommendation if you're looking for vegetables.

-4. Vegan Holiday Cooking from Candle Cafe so there's where's the really pretty this is a braised cranberry-orange tofu I know some of you are like oh my god tofu is awesome because it takes on the flavor of whatever you put with it so it's not like you know beef that already has its own flavor to it and then you have to complement that flavor tofu is pretty much a blank slate.
+4. Vegan Holiday Cooking from Candle Cafe so here's where's the really pretty this is a braised cranberry-orange tofu I know some of you are like oh my god tofu is awesome because it takes on the flavor of whatever you put with it so it's not like you know beef that already has its own flavor to it and then you have to complement that flavor tofu is pretty much a blank slate.

 so something like that would be an awesome thing to try out or maybe you have family members or friends that are newly vegan or are trying to go more plant-based definitely check out a vegan cookbook like this one to give you some good ideas on how to make some of those more traditional flavors in a plant-based way.

-5. All About Roasting: A New Approach to a Classic Art then obviously for the holidays most of us think turkeys and roasting so this book is all about roasting a new approach to the classic art and I'm looking at this cover like if you eat meat you want to eat this cover basically this is amazing so this book is exactly what it says it tells you all about roasting there's an entire section it's about 10 pages long on roasting a turkey and all the different components with that from removing the giblets to how to make sure that the thighs are browning at the same rate as the breast and how to carve it's all in here and then there's also one on the roast goose.
+5. All About Roasting: A New Approach to a Classic Art then obviously for the holidays most of us think of turkeys and roasting so this book is all about roasting a new approach to the classic art and I'm looking at this cover like if you eat meat you want to eat this cover basically this is amazing so this book is exactly what it says it tells you all about roasting there's an entire section it's about 10 pages long on roasting a turkey and all the different components with that from removing the giblets to how to make sure that the thighs are browning at the same rate as the breast and how to carve it's all in here and then there's also one on the roast goose.